 The Board is currently divided into three classes, Class I, Class II and Class III, with only one class of directors being elected in each year and each class (except for those directors appointed prior to Dave's first annual meeting of stockholders) serving a three-year term.
 Under the Dave Charter, the term of office of the Class I director will expire at the first annual meeting of stockholders.
 The term of office of the Class II directors will expire at the second annual meeting of stockholders.
-The term of office of stockholders.
+The term of office of the Class III directors will expire at the third annual meeting of stockholders.